seerdata/spinnakr-generic-ds/doc/eventspec.md

 The beauty of this system is that because we are using Hashmaps we can write anything we want in the Hashmap depending on the problem.

-The endpoint will have in it the /project/dimension/key so we know what key to pull and then process and send back the appropriate JSON.

-The returning JSON structure will be the Redis Hashmap converted to JSON.

 #### A Redis Set will hold all of the primary keys

 A Redis **set** will hold all of the primary keys associated with the